bryanosborne/BagsOfHeroes/README.md

 # BagsOfHeroes

-Modify the LinkedBag class to only allow one occurrence of a item/value to exist in the bag.

 Identify 8-10 comic book super heroes from at least 3 different publishers, i.e., DC, Marvel, etc.

 Create a LinkedBag of heroes for each of the publishers and load the heroes' names (a single String) into the appropriate bag.